Hernia Mesh Complications

 Ethicon Physiomesh Pulled From the Market

 Like the C-Qur, the Judicial Panel on Multi-district Litigation consolidated all federal Physiomesh Flexible Composite Mesh cases creating MDL 2782, In re Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation.
 The cases were assigned to the Honorable Richard Story of the U.S. District Court for the Northern District of Georgia.
-Currently, over 1,700 cases have been filed into this MDL and the first bellwether trial is set to commence in late 2020.
-A number of cases are also pending in New Jersey State Court Physiomesh MCL which was created in July of 2018.
+Over 1,700 cases have been filed into this MDL.
+A number of cases are also pending in New Jersey State Court Physiomesh MCL, which was created in July 2018.

 Injured by Hernia Mesh?